 A Few Things to Bear in Mind

 You should also beware that this article does not recommend interrupting your prescribed medical treatment and taking spirulina instead.
 If you’re trying spirulina for the first time, start from 1 gr per day, and add another gram everyday until you reach the daily amount recommended by your medical advisor.
 Read about the powerful nutrients you can get from 1 tablespoon of spirulina per day.

 Diabetes patients should be extra careful with the quality of their Spirulina.
 We recommend to always check your sources and only go for high quality Spirulina.

-Below is further documentation on the benefits of spirulina for Diabetic Patients
+Further documentation on the benefits of spirulina for Diabetic Patients

 |Non-randomized Pre-Post Study||Nakaya et al. in the first human study, gave 4.2 g day−1 of Spirulina to 15 male volunteers and, although there was no significant increase in high-density lipoprotein (HDL) levels, they observed a significant reduction of low-density lipoprotein (LDL) cholesterol after 8 weeks of treatment.
 The atherogenic effect also declined significantly in the above group.||Nakaya N, Homa Y, Goto Y. Cholesterol lowering effect of Spirulina.
 Atherosclerosis.
 1988;37:1329–1337.|